 The many regional cuisines which conform Spanish and Mediterranean cuisines are based on a few principles that may explain its worldwide appreciation in recent years, in which we are rethinking our relationship to cooking and food.
 A generous amount of healthy olive oil; a focus on vegetables and fresh, seasonal ingredients from the market; and plenty of time devoted to sitting down and communally sharing the meals after loving preparation.

 Honest tourism is Sobremesa’s cornerstone.
 Guided by Sobremesa, you will truly get to know a region through its food, bypassing the stereotypes and tourist traps today’s globalized society is sadly too full of.
 We have done the work for you so that you can relax and enjoy, trusting that what you are experiencing is the real deal.

 In our workshops, we cook in small groups in a relaxed, friendly environment.
 And at last, of course, we always sit down to share our time and efforts and thoroughly enjoy our meals together.
 We look forward to sharing the table with you.

 Camila's cooking style is based on the flavors of seasonal produce.
 She is inspired by fresh produce and the change of seasons, but above all, by people and the act of gathering around the table to share a meal.
 Sitting down over food together creates a magical bonding, which unfortunately is getting lost in our fast-paced, eat-on-the-go or eat-in-your-car society.
-Happily, there is also a growing counter-movement bringing back the appreciation for the slow aspects of food.
+Happily, there is also a budding counter culture which is striving to bring back an appreciation for the slow aspects of food.
 When she's not at the market, in the kitchen or at the table, Camila enjoys drinking tea, practicing yoga, hiking, and reading.
 She cooks daily for her family of four.